 Out-of-Network Coverage and Balance Billing

 For OptimaFit® HMO plans, Optima Health will pay for covered services our members receive from our in-network plan providers.
-Members will usually have to pay their plan copayments or coinsurance when services are received.
+Members will usually have to pay their plan copayments or coinsurance to the Provider when services are received.
 Members must also pay any deductible amounts out of pocket before we will begin paying for covered services.
 To find out if a provider is in our network, use our provider directory search.

 Submitting a Claim

-Optima in-network plan providers will usually file claims for members after they receive services.
-Members may have to file a claim if a provider is unable to file, or if a member sees an out of network provider.
+Optima Health in-network plan providers will usually file claims for members after they receive services.
+Members may have to file a claim if a provider is unable to file, or if a member sees an out-of-network provider.
 We do not use claim forms, but members must send us complete written proof of loss.
 Proof of loss means that we have all the information we need to make a decision to pay a claim.
 Members can provide proof of loss by sending us an itemized bill for the services received.
 An example would be a bill from a doctor’s office or hospital listing the cost of services or tests done.
 Please make sure the bill includes all of the following:

-- The diagnosis and type of services received; and
+- diagnosis and type of services received

-- The charge for each type of service received.
+- the charge for each type of service received

 Send the itemized bill and any other information you have about your claim to:

 Members who need help filing a claim can also call member services at the number on the back of their member ID card.
 Claims must be received by Optima Health within 365 days of the date of the service.
 We will not be responsible for or pay a claim we receive from a non-plan provider more than 365 days from the date of service.